Selection Criteria and Qualifying System

 Skate Canada Sectionals

 Sectional events are held for juvenile, pre-novice, novice, junior and senior competitors.
 For pre-novice, novice, junior and senior competitors, these are the qualifying competitions for Skate Canada Challenge.
-Sectional competitions are held annually in each of the 13 Sections (Ontario is divided into four sections).
+Sectional competitions are held annually in each of the 10 Sections.

 Juvenile competitors at the Skate Canada Sectionals do not progress any further.

-The top four placements (top eight in Quebec) in pre-novice, novice junior and senior advance to the Skate Canada Challenge.
+The top placements in pre-novice, novice junior and senior advance to the Skate Canada Challenge.

 Skate Canada Challenge

 This competition qualifies athletes for the Canadian Figure Skating Championships.
 In novice, junior and senior events a maximum of 18 men, 18 women, 12 pairs and 15 ice dance teams.

 Pre-novice competitors do not progress to the Canadian Figure Skating Championships and the winners will be declared the Pre-Novice Champion of Canada.

 Byes may be granted through sectional or challenge level of competition.
 The granting of a bye permits a skater to pass to the next level of competition without competing at a prerequisite level.
 Byes are classified as: (1) Automatic when granted to all skaters or teams in a given situation (e.g. the competitors who placed first, second and third nationally in senior the previous year), (2) Individual when granted to a particular skater for medical or international assignment reasons.

 For example, if there are two senior women byes awarded then a maximum of 16 women only could qualify at the Skate Canada Challenge for the Canadian Figure Skating Championships, where a total field of 18 women would be entered.